 The cadastre of real estate is a public register that collects and maintains information about properties and their owners.
 Entries in the cadastre are crucial for proving ownership rights and ensuring legal certainty in case of disputes.
 It contains data about:

-Procedure for Registration in the Cadastre
+Registration Process in the Cadastre

 Type of Service |